HashzSoftware/Fizz/README.md

 # The Fizz Programming Language

-Fizz is a General Purpose Programming Language by similar to C++.
+Fizz is a General Purpose Programming Language similar to C++.

 ## Syntax
 ```c++